top of page

 Sky High Conservatory

 Access to Building - If this space is hired separately from the Croft Centre, there are two double doors leading into the building.
-Both have concrete steps measuring ..... high.
+Both have concrete steps measuring 15cm high, and then another step measuring 15cm high.

 If you hire the Conservatory alongside the Croft Centre, you can access this space through double doors leading from the Croft Centre main hall.